sethreidnz/react-introduction-tutorial/07-Basic-Routing.md

 ## The Route component

 The route component can take a path (the relative url), a component or a list of named components components and a number of other properties.
-It is used to declaratively define route configurations.
+It is used to declaritively define route configurations.

 ## Creating a Route component